Governor's virus relief fund receives $250,000 donation

 Private contributions for the fund will be matched by federal grants at a rate of up to $3 for every dollar donated.
-The Thornburg Foundation's $250,000 gift, therefore, could result in up to $1 million in aid.
+That means the Thornburg Foundation’s $250,000 gift could result in up to $1 million in aid.

 Established by the state Department of Finance and Administration and the state Department of Homeland Security and Emergency Management, the NM COVID-19 Emergency Match Fund allows the state government to seek reimbursements from the Federal Emergency Management Agency for its 3-to-1 match of private donations.